fnordoglargh/BoardGameLeague/ABOUT.md

 #### Win/Loose

-Select this for your two player games which only track winners and loosers (like chess or go).
+Select this for your two player games which only track winners and losers (like chess or go).
 This does not work for cooperative games against the game where you only have one winning or one loosing side.

 #### Ranks